Corporate Video Production: Grow Your Business

 • What are the expected outcomes from the video? - Going back to the previous example of the company culture video, the desired outcome of the project might be a video that helps entice more job applications from your pool of ideal job candidates, and less from those that aren’t a good fit for the culture and whose resumes may be clogging your HR department now.

-• Finally... how will you measure success? - This one is very important... will you have a clickable call to action at the end of the video that will take the viewer to a microsite?
+• Finally... how will you measure success? - This one is very important... will you have a clickable call to action at the end of the video that will take the viewer to a landing page?
 Those clicks could be the way you measure success, or perhaps just the change in website traffic is enough... the more you can tie success directly to the video, the better.
-A vanity URL or 800 number only used in your video that redirects to another page are other easy ways to attribute conversions.
+A landing page or 800 number only used in your video other easy ways to attribute conversions.

 Additional items to consider...